xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

-It’s now a good time to compare the Rx and events versions.
+It's now a good time to compare the Rx and events versions.

 **KEEPING THE CODE CLOSE**

 In the Rx example, all the code that relates to the logic of finding the drastic changes is close together, in the same place—from the event conversion to the observable to the subscription that displays the notifications onscreen.
-It’s all sitting in the same method, which makes navigating around the solution easier.
-This is a small example, and even though all the code sits together, it doesn’t create a huge method.
+It's all sitting in the same method, which makes navigating around the solution easier.
+This is a small example, and even though all the code sits together, it doesn't create a huge method.
 In contrast, the traditional events version scattered the code and its data structures in the class.

 **PROVIDING BETTER AND LESS RESOURCE HANDLING**

 The Rx version is almost free of any resource handling, and those resources that you do want to free were freed explicitly by calling Dispose.
-You’re unaware of the real resources that the Rx pipeline creates because they were well encapsulated in the operators’ implementation.
+You're unaware of the real resources that the Rx pipeline creates because they were well encapsulated in the operators’ implementation.
 The fewer resources you need to manage, the better your code will be in managing resources.
 This is the opposite of the traditional events version, in which you needed to add every resource that was involved and had to manage its lifetime, making the code error prone.

 **USING COMPOSABLE OPERATORS**

 One of the hardest computer science problems is naming things—methods, classes, and so on.
 But when you give a good name to something, it makes the process of using it later easy and fluid.
 This is exactly what you get with the Rx operators.
-The Rx operators are a recurring named code pattern that reduces the repeatability in your code that otherwise you’d have to write by yourself—meaning now you can write less code and reuse existing code.
+The Rx operators are a recurring named code pattern that reduces the repeatability in your code that otherwise you'd have to write by yourself—meaning now you can write less code and reuse existing code.
 With each step of building your query on the observable, you added a new operator on the previously built expression; this is composability at its best.
-Composability makes it easy to extend the query in the future and make adjustments while you’re building it.
+Composability makes it easy to extend the query in the future and make adjustments while you're building it.
 This is contrary to the traditional events version, in which no clear separation exists between the code fragments that handled each step when building the whole process to find the drastic change.

 **PERFORMING SYNCHRONIZATION**

 Rx has a few operators dedicated specifically to concurrency management.
 In this example, you used only the Synchronize operator that, as generally stated before about Rx operators, saved you from making the incorrect use of a lock by yourself.
-By default, Rx doesn’t perform any synchronization between threads—the same as regular events.
+By default, Rx doesn't perform any synchronization between threads—the same as regular events.
 But when the time calls for action, Rx makes it simple for the developer to add the synchronization and spares the use of the low-level synchronization primitives, which makes the code more attractive.

 2.4 Summary

-This chapter presented a simple yet powerful example of something you’ve probably done in the past (or might find yourself doing in the future) and solved it in two ways: the traditional events style and the Rx style of event-processing flow.
+This chapter presented a simple yet powerful example of something you've probably done in the past (or might find yourself doing in the future) and solved it in two ways: the traditional events style and the Rx style of event-processing flow.

   * Writing an event-driven application in .NET is very intuitive but holds caveats regarding resource cleanup and code readability.

   * To use the Rx library, you need to install the Rx packages.
-Most often you’ll install the `System.Reactive` package.
+Most often you'll install the `System.Reactive` package.

   * You can use Rx in any type of application WPF desktop client, an ASP.NET website, or a simple console application and others.